mjmoron/CA-HSF/README.md

 -__Instructions__: Run make with the existent Makefile or modify according to your machine.

 -__Requirements__: This project requires OpenCv4 and OpenMP libraries

+- __Input__: image to be processed (Insert file name) that can be a real image (that is converted into a grayscale image) or a simple txt file containing a synthetic image.

+- __Output__ : The output is the number of critical cells of each dimension and the minimum Time of a number of repetitions given by the constant MIN_NOF_REPETITIONS

+- __Options__ Additionally, the user can modify the following constants:

+#define MIN_NOF_REPETITIONS  1 // the minimun number of repetitions that the tests are done
+Please increase this MIN_NOF_REPETITIONS   to obtain more accurate timing results.

+#define MAX_NUM_THREADS 8
+Please change this MAX_NUM_THREADS  according to the number of threads that you want to test

+In addition, the OpenMP SCHEDULING can be modified by these constants:
+#define _OMP_SCHEDULING dynamic
+#define CHUNK_SIZE 32